ytchx1999/CTDNE/README.md

 ### Parameters

-#### `node2vec.Node2vec`
+#### `ctdne.CTDNE`

-- `Node2Vec` constructor:
+- `CTDNE` constructor:
     1. `graph`: The first positional argument has to be a networkx graph.
 Node names must be all integers or all strings.
-On the output model they will always be strings.
+On the output model they will always be strings. must include a 'time' edge attribute.
+Supports MultiEdges graphs.
     2. `dimensions`: Embedding dimensions (default: 128)
     3. `walk_length`: Number of nodes in each walk (default: 80)
     4. `num_walks`: Number of walks per node (default: 10)